macloo/python-adv-web-apps/python_code_examples/README.md

 3. *loops_and_lists* contains examples of for-loops using Python lists, list methods such as `append()`, `remove()` and `sort()`, and tuples (similar to lists, but immutable).

 4. *working_with_files* covers the `pathlib` module and how to open, read, write to, and close plain-text files with Python.

+5. *scraping* contains examples using BeautifulSoup, Requests, and Selenium.

+.